About the workshop

 - We assume prior exposure to machine learning and deep learning and a general understanding of the underlying mathematical concepts.

 - Basic knowledge of Python is required to complete the exercises.
-Knowledge of the python ML stack is recommended.
+Knowledge of

 Companion Seminar